middlestate/vyla-www/src/pages/index.md

       heading: Retailers
     - content: >
-        Consumers who can see where their food comes from, how it’s been produced, and what impacts its’ having on sustainability and the environment are  more brand loyal.
+        Consumers who can see where their food comes from, how it’s been produced, and what impacts it is having on sustainability and the environment are  more brand loyal.
       heading: Consumers
     - content: >